camichaves/PolkadotHackathonWeb3/README.txt

-# 🧾 TourismSouvenirs Smart Contracts
+# 🧾 TourRewards Smart Contracts

-This repository contains the smart contracts for **TourismSouvenirs**, a Web3-based tourism gamification platform that rewards real-world exploration with soulbound NFTs and monthly incentives.
+This repository contains the smart contracts for **TourRewards**, a Web3-based tourism gamification platform that rewards real-world exploration with soulbound NFTs and monthly incentives.

 Tourists visiting key landmarks in San Juan and Mendoza collect **non-transferable NFTs** (ERC-1155), which serve as verifiable proof of visit.
 At the end of each month, a **reward pool**—funded by governments or sponsors—is automatically distributed to users based on their tourism engagement.